Airtnp/Notes/Papers/System/mesos.md

   * long-lived nature of Mesos executor to cache a slice of the data set in memory at each executor
     * fault-tolerance by lineage
 * Elastic Web Server farm
-  * scheduler wrapper: haproxy load balancer, periodically monitors its web requjests statistics to decide when to launch/teardown servers
+  * scheduler wrapper: haproxy load balancer, periodically monitors its web requests statistics to decide when to launch/teardown servers
   * executor wrapper